Josh Hamilton

-Hamilton was the first overall pick in the 1999 MLB draft by the Tampa Bay Devil Rays.
-He was considered a blue chip prospect until injuries sustained in a 2001 car accident and a drug addiction derailed his career beginning in 2001.
-Prior to the 2007 season, Hamilton was selected by the Chicago Cubs in the Rule 5 draft, but was traded to the Cincinnati Reds.
-Prior to the 2008 season, he was traded to the Rangers.
-In 2012, Hamilton received more votes than any other player on the All-Star Game ballot, besting by approximately 3.5 million votes the vote count set in 2011 by José Bautista.
-On May 8, 2012, Hamilton became the 16th player in MLB history to hit four home runs in a game.
-All four home runs were two-run home runs, and he set an AL record for total bases in a game with 18.
-Regarded as one of the best Rangers players of all time and pivotal to their back-to-back World Series appearances, the only ones in Rangers history, Hamilton was inducted into the Texas Rangers Hall of Fame in 2019.
+Hamilton was chosen by the Tampa Bay Devil Rays with the first overall pick in the 1999 MLB draft.
+He was considered a blue chip prospect until injuries sustained in a 2001 car accident and a drug addiction derailed his career.
+Prior to the 2007 season, Hamilton was selected by the Chicago Cubs in the Rule 5 draft; the Cubs traded him to the Cincinnati Reds, where he made his MLB debut in 2007.
+Before the 2008 season, he was traded to the Texas Rangers, where he had a breakout season in 2008 and helped the team reach the World Series in 2010 and 2011.
+In 2012, Hamilton received more fan votes than any other player in the history of the All-Star Game.
+On May 8, 2012, Hamilton became the 16th player in MLB history to hit four home runs in a game; on that date, he also set an AL record for total bases in a game with 18.
+Hamilton was inducted into the Texas Rangers Hall of Fame in 2019.

-Despite Hamilton's initial status as a model for overcoming drug addiction in sports, he experienced frequent relapses throughout his career, contributing to the decision to cut him from the Angels.
-He retired from baseball in 2015 following multiple knee injuries, having played in MLB for nine seasons.
-In 2019, four years following his retirement, Hamilton was charged with physically assaulting his daughter.
+Hamilton signed with the Los Angeles Angels in 2012, but his tenure with the team was marred by injuries, performance issues, and a drug relapse.
+The Angels traded Hamilton back to the Rangers in 2015, and he played one more season for the Rangers before injuries ended his career.

+In 2019, Hamilton was charged with a felony for allegedly assaulting his daughter.
+On February 22, 2022, Hamilton pleaded guilty to unlawful restraint.

 Early life

-Hamilton, of majority Scottish heritage, was born and raised in Raleigh, North Carolina, playing little league baseball alongside former South Carolina and Oakland Athletics catcher Landon Powell.
+Joshua Holt Hamilton was born on May 21, 1981, in Raleigh, North Carolina, to Tony and Linda Hamilton.
+Of majority Scottish heritage, Hamilton was raised in Raleigh, playing Little League Baseball alongside former South Carolina and Oakland Athletics catcher Landon Powell.
 Hamilton attended Athens Drive High School in Raleigh where he starred as both a pitcher and outfielder.
 As a high school senior, Hamilton ran the 60-yard dash in 6.7 seconds and was clocked at 97 mph on the mound.
 After hitting .529 in 25 games with 13 home runs, 20 stolen bases, 35 runs batted in (RBIs), and 34 runs scored, Hamilton was widely considered one of the top two prospects for the 1999 MLB draft, along with Josh Beckett, a Texas high school athlete.
 Hamilton initially signed a letter of intent to play college baseball for North Carolina State.